L. M. Shaw

 Leslie Mortier Shaw (November 2, 1848 – March 28, 1932) was an American businessman, lawyer, and politician.
 He served as the 17th Governor of Iowa and was a Republican candidate in the 1908 United States presidential election.

-Biography
+He was Secretary of the Treasury from 1902 to 1907.

+Early life

-Shaw was born in Morristown, Vermont, the son of Boardman O. Shaw and Louise Spaulding "Lovisa" Shaw.
-He attended Cornell College in 1874.
+Shaw was born on November 2, 1848 in Morristown, Vermont, the son of Boardman O. Shaw and Louise Spaulding "Lovisa" Shaw.
+He attended Cornell College in 1874 and then University of Iowa Law in 1876.
 Shaw married the former Alice Crenshaw on December 6, 1877, with whom he had three children.

+Shaw was a part-time lawyer and part-time apple salesman in Denison, Iowa.
+He later became a banker and founded, with partner Carl F. Kuehnle, the Bank of Dennison, in Dennison, Iowa.
+They would go on to found banks in Manilla, Iowa and Charter Oak, Iowa.
+He was a Methodist, and superintendent of his Sunday school for over 25 years.
+He also founded, in 1893, the Denison Business and Normal College, which stayed opened until 1917.